trek-view/basecamp/_posts/2021-06-04-trek-pack-v2-quick-start-virtual-photography.md

 [View more details about how to assemble the kit in the full setup guide](https://guides.trekview.org/trek-pack/v2/kit-setup).

+Want to use a bicycle to capture?
+All you need is a helmet and GoPro mount, [as detailed here](https://guides.trekview.org/trek-pack/v2/the-kit#whats-in-the-box).

 ### 2. Shoot

 <img class="img-fluid" src="/assets/images/blog/2021-06-04/trek-pack-2-gopro-max-timelapse.jpeg" alt="Trek Pack v2 Timelapse mode" title="Trek Pack v2 Timelapse mode" />